Oracle Tutorial

 Section 6.
 Records

-• Record – learn how to use record type to make your code more efficiently by shifting operations from field-level to record-level.
+• Record – learn how to use record type to make your code more efficient by shifting operations from field-level to record-level.

 Section 7.
 Cursors